Consumer Proposal Process British Columbia – 5 Easy Steps to Financial Wellness

 - Repay a portion of your debt, through no-interest, manageable monthly payments determined by your ability to pay.
 Up to 85% debt reduction can be achieved by a consumer proposal with your creditors

-- You keep your assets such as your home, cars, tax refunds, RRSP’s are protected from creditors.
+- Keep your assets that you have worked hard to acquire, your home, cars, tax refunds, RRSP’s are protected from creditors.

-- No Interest, all interest charges are stopped upon filing a consumer proposal with the Superintendent of Bankruptcy
+- No high interest fees, all interest charges are stopped upon filing a consumer proposal with the Superintendent of Bankruptcy

-- Stops collection agencies & creditors from harassing you.
-Upon filing a proposal, no creditors or their agents are legally allowed to call you.
+- Stops collection agencies & garnishments, and creditors from harassing you.

 - One single, affordable monthly payment, based on your ability to pay.

 As a federally regulated program, through the Office of the Superintend of Bankruptcy, Consumer Proposals have specific requirements you must meet:

 - You must have a stable income, your creditors need to know that you have the ability to pay the amount agreed to in the proposal